 Quick Patient Flow

-If your current patient flow time is longer than 45 minutes, it might be time to analyze your workflow and discover where you can improve.
-The above tips and tricks should help improve your workflow, but for a full break down on how to improve each section of your workflow, download our eBook, Optimizing Your Workflow with Optometry Software.
+If your current patient flow time is longer than 45 minutes, it might be time to improve.
+For a full break down on how to improve each section of your workflow, download our eBook, Optimizing Your Workflow with Optometry Software.